AnasHasan786/Object-Detection-with-YOLO/README.md

 # **🌟 Object Detection with YOLO**

 <p align="justify">
-  Welcome to my exploration of **Object Detection with YOLO (You Only Look Once)**!
-Object detection is a powerful computer vision technique that enables machines to identify and locate objects in an image or video.
+  Welcome to my exploration of <strong>Object Detection with YOLO (You Only Look Once)!</strong> Object detection is a powerful computer vision technique that enables machines to identify and locate objects in an image or video.
 It not only detects what objects are present but also determines where they are located by drawing bounding boxes around them.
 </p>

 ---